vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Application compatibility issues** - applications experience unexpected behavior when running with Defender for Endpoint

-This article explains the various types of exclusions that you can define, as well as actions that you can take for Defender for Endpoint and Microsoft Defender Antivirus when you encounter unexpected behaviors.
+This article explains the various types of exclusions that you can define, and actions that you can take for Defender for Endpoint and Microsoft Defender Antivirus when you encounter unexpected behaviors.

 ## Types of exclusions